probinso/ppaml-eval-tools/doc/getting-started.md

 ensure that everything was installed correctly, try running `ppaml version`, which prints the version of the `ppaml` executable and library to standard output, or `ppaml help`, which prints a usage message.

-If `ppaml` ever propagates an exception back to the console, then congratulations!
-You’ve found a bug.
-Please
-[send me](mailto:bbarenblat@galois.com) the invocation of `ppaml` that you used, along with the exception traceback, and we’ll do everything in our power to get it fixed in a timely fashion.

 # Extended example: Evaluating an artifact #